IBM Cloud Docs

 Features First-generation snapshots Second-generation snapshots

 On-demand snapshots Yes, up to 750 snapshots per region.
-Yes, up to 512 snapshots per region in the Select Availability release.
+Yes, up to 512 snapshots per region.

 Fast restore clones Yes.
 You can cache a copy of your snapshot in any zone of the region.
-Not supported in the Select Availability release.
+Yes, the feature is available in most regions, except Chennai and Montreal.
+You can cache a copy of your snapshot in any zone of the region.

 Consistency group Multi-volume snapshots are supported.
-Not supported in the Select Availability release.
+Not supported in the current release.

 First- and second-generation volume profiles are not interchangeable.
 You can't create a second-generation block volume with a snapshot that was taken of a first-generation volume.
 You can't use the snapshot with a second-generation volume profile to create a first-generation volume.